jjkester/compose-rich-text/README.md

 - Proper documentation, both in code and published online
 - Release artifact(s)
-- DSL for writing rich text in Kotlin
 - Support some HTML tags as input
 - Support some HTML tags embedded in Markdown
 - Support links within documents